Today, online buyers expect to get help in real time.

 Both live chat and chatbots have their pros and cons.
 It all comes down to your specific needs and preferences.
 We hope this article helped you choose the right solution for your business.

 You may remember the ratings that appeared earlier in the article.
 Don’t worry, we kept track of them.
-As a recap, here’s a comparison list of live chat vs chatbots:
+As a recap, here’s a comparison list of live chat vs. chatbots:

 One of the main advantages of chatbots is that they are available 24/7 and bring the wait time down to zero.
 They are also much cheaper than live chat.
-An average salary of a single customer service agent can easily cover the premium plan of most chatbot services.
+The average salary of a single customer service agent can easily cover the premium plan of most chatbot services.

 However, the key point you should remember is that using a chatbot doesn’t mean you have to give up on live chat completely.
 In fact, combining the two might be the best customer support strategy for your business.